everii-Group/mocoapp-api-docs/sections/activities.md

 Create an activity:

 Every activity is created for the user that the API key belongs to.
+Use [impersonation](../index.md#impersonation) to create activities for other users.

 ```bash
 curl -X POST \